Bairdo/faucetTutorial/nfv-services-tutorial.rst

     create_ns host4 0              # normal host
     create_ns host5 0              # normal host

-Then create an open vswtich and connect all hosts to it.
+Then create an OpenvSwitch and connect all hosts to it.

 .. code:: console